☛ Explore Rift Valley's five lakes (south of Addis Ababa),

 ✿ Boat ride on Lake Ziway to spot a number of water birds and see families of hippos

-✿ Fish Market of Lake Awassa – Experience how people of Awassa (Hawassa) have breakfast of fresh catch fish, taste tasty Fish soup, see Vervet Monkeys and Colobus Monkeys, and spot a number of birds
+✿ Fish Market of Lake Awassa – Experience how people of Awassa (Hawassa) have breakfast of fresh catch fish.
+Try tasty Fish soup, see Vervet Monkeys and Colobus Monkeys, and spot a number of birds

-✿ Meet members of the Jamaican Rastafarian Community at Shashemene town and learn about their belief – Rastafarianism
+✿ Meet members of the Jamaican Rastafarian Community at Shashemene town.
+Better understand about their belief – Rastafarianism

 ✿ See five of the seven Ethiopian Rift Valley Lakes